 Determining the Brand’s Position in the Market

-It is a strategic process aimed at creating differentiation and establishing a distinct image of the brand in the minds of target customers.
+It is a strategic process focused on creating differentiation and establishing a distinct brand image in the minds of target customers.

 Selecting Marketing, Distribution, and Sales Channels

-In an integrated process, the target audience and market are first carefully examined through customer persona identification and market trend analysis to determine consumers’ needs and behavioral patterns.
-Next, by evaluating the product’s characteristics—including technical specifications, production capabilities, and operational constraints—channels that align with the product’s real capacity are identified.
+In an integrated process, the target audience and market are first carefully analyzed through customer persona development and market trend analysis to identify consumers’ needs and behavioral patterns.
+Next, by evaluating the product’s characteristics—such as technical specifications, production capabilities, and operational constraints—distribution channels that align with the product’s actual capacity are identified.

-At the same time, analyzing competitors’ performance and reviewing the advantages and disadvantages of the channels they use helps reveal opportunities for differentiation and existing gaps in the market.
-Based on these analyses, and through an integrated approach with continuous coordination between sales, marketing, and distribution teams, the selected channels are organized so that brand messages reach target customers in a consistent and effective manner.
+At the same time, analyzing competitors’ performance and assessing the strengths and weaknesses of the channels they use helps reveal opportunities for differentiation and identify existing market gaps.
+Based on these insights, and through an integrated approach with ongoing coordination between sales, marketing, and distribution teams, the selected channels are organized to ensure that brand messages reach target customers in a consistent and effective manner.

-Finally, through periodic monitoring and evaluation of channel performance using key indicators, the market entry strategy is continuously optimized and adapted to achieve the best possible alignment between the product’s capabilities and market needs.
+Finally, through periodic monitoring and evaluation of channel performance using key indicators, the market entry strategy can be continuously refined to ensure the best possible alignment between the product’s capabilities and market needs.

 Business Model, Economic Analysis, and Product Development